 Discovery Corps Members have the chance to apply for an internship through Discovery Corps Internship Program.
 Internships allow members to work closely with one of the many departments here at the Pacific Science Center.
 Possible internship opportunities include: developing future presentations, caring for the butterfly house, and presenting shows in the planetarium.

-The Track for Earth and Space Science Achievement is a pathway within the Discovery Corps program that targets youth interested in earth science and astronomy.
+The Track for Earth and Space Science Achievement is a pathway within the Discovery Corps program that targets youth interested in remote sensing, earth science and astronomy.
 This program offers students the unique opportunity to participate in the Discovery Corps program while completing specialized projects related to NASA's scientific explorations, astronomy, and earth science.
-TESSA is part of a grant awarded by NASA in support of students who are underrepresented in earth and space science fields.
-Students begin TESSA during the summer before their 9th grade year and continue with the program until they graduate from high school.
-As students gain experience through TESSA, they will be invited to take on more challenging projects that match their interests in the earth and space sciences, and they will have opportunities to learn and practice the job and life skills offered by the Discovery Corps program.
+Students begin TESSA as 9th graders and continue with the program until they graduate from high school.
+As students gain experience through TESSA, they will be invited to take on more challenging projects that match their interests in using remote sensing technology, the earth and space sciences, and they will have opportunities to learn and practice the job and life skills offered by the Discovery Corps program.

-A youth in TESSA may begin his/her involvement at Pacific Science Center by completing service learning or by working as an entry-level staff member.
+A youth in Discovery Corps TESSA will begin his/her involvement at Pacific Science Center by completing service learning volunteer hours.
 After the first 100 hours in the program, he/she will be assessed on skills and performance.
 If expectations have been met, he/she may be promoted (assessment periods and new hiring sessions will vary depending on staffing and the student's schedule).
 This promotion includes increased responsibilities and more available training to assist with the continued development of skills.
 Paid youth can continue to work towards further promotions within the structure of the program.

 For more information about Discovery Corps at Pacific Science Center, contact email@example.com or call (206) 443-2884.